GAN-pie/VAD/README.md

 python traintest.py <data_folder> <save_folder>
 ```

-Use can control different parameters use the `--help` flag to see the complete list.
+User can control different parameters, use the `--help` flag to see the complete list.

 > For normalization, mean and standard deviation can be compute by calling the `utils.py` module as a standolone script.